Profile

 BA (Bristol), MA (Bristol), MPhil (Oxford), PhD (Bristol)

-Dr Howlett is a co-founder of York’s Asia Research Group and is Regional Coordinator for East Asia.
+Dr Howlett is a co-director of York’s Asia Research Network and is Regional Coordinator for East Asia.
 He is a Senior Fellow of the Higher Education Academy and won a Vice Chancellor’s Teaching Award in 2020.
-He is a Fellow of the Royal Historical Society and served as an elected member of the council of the British Association for Chinese Studies (2013-2016).
+He is a Fellow of the Royal Historical Society and has served as an elected council member of the British Association for Chinese Studies.

 He has held visiting scholarships at the Chinese University of Hong Kong, East China Normal University (Shanghai), Fudan University (Shanghai), Lund University and Zhejiang University (Hangzhou).